 Prayer for this week: “Almighty God, you set your Son over the works of your hands, so that even the rebellious spirits must obey him.
 Give power to your word that your kingdom may grow and increase and all creation be delivered into the glorious liberty of your children; through Jesus Christ our Lord.
 Amen.
 (K.B.
 Ritter, Gebete für das jahr der Kirche, 2nd ed.
 Kassel: Barenreiter Verlag, 1948, p.86 )

-It signifies that the old Adam in us, together with all sins and evil desires, should be drowned by daily sorrow for sin and repentance and be put to death, and that the new person should come forth every day and rise to live before God in righteousness and purity forever.
+It means that the old Adam in us, together with all sins and evil desires, should be drowned by daily sorrow for sin and repentance and be put to death, and that the new person should come forth every day and rise to live before God in righteousness and purity forever.

 *There are many patterns for devotions.
 This pattern has been followed by God’s people for centuries.

 **The T.R.I.P. approach to prayer is based on the way Martin Luther prayed and taught others to pray.
 It was later developed by Walter and Ingrid Trobisch and then adapted by Mount Carmel Ministries (

 www.dailytext.com).
 The method is founded on scripture and easy

 I: intercession (asking God to take a specific action)

 Reading a biblical text and then applying this method gives one a sound, simple way to form one’s prayers...not to mention that it helps one learn how to faithfully reflect on God’s Word and talk to God.